 Getting back to our .com site, aside from the return of our podcast, you’ll also see an increase in our overall front page activity.
 We will also be starting with weekly blogs, next to Littleboat, whom will be posting a new editorial about the latest news and happenings, we figured we can do more than that; that’s why we will also begin sharing a new lore article each week from one of our many in-house lore buffs (Draxynnic, Konig and Thalador) in which we will cover all the facts and more on the story behind the game.
 Soon we will also going to publishing some of our fan fiction on our front page each week, so that you don’t have to wait a whole two months to read the next chapter of your favourite stories.
 Aside of these things, we are also planning to put a spotlight on guilds and fansites which are starting to form in anticipation of the upcoming Guild Wars 2 Public Beta Events and the ever-approaching release!

-This, alongside with our weekly ‘This week in Guild Wars 2’ official and community news roundups (by Raphia Naon), will offer plenty to keep yourself busy during the coming weeks, months and eventually years as we all look forward to the release of Guild Wars 2 and beyond.
+This, alongside with our weekly ‘’ official and community news roundups (by Raphia Naon), will offer plenty to keep yourself busy during the coming weeks, months and eventually years as we all look forward to the release of Guild Wars 2 and beyond.

 Finally, a word on our magazine (after all, it equates to half of our name!).
 Over the past few months, the GuildMag team has been in discussion about the best way forward, and now is the time to share this information with everyone as we deem it important for those of you who eagerly anticipate our next issue.
 As you may have noticed with our latest issue, it took a while to come together and we weren’t able to complete it within our usual timeframe.
 We didn’t want to release the issue until it was ready; we deem its quality more important than rushing it through.
 This is why that from now on, our magazines will be published in 6-month cycles and the bulk of our content will move to the website, along with a shiny new design in the months ahead.
 Whilst this may seem a huge gap between issues for some, this timeframe gives the GuildMag team more freedom to write quality content, and we will continue to assess the situation to see if more regularly issues are viable.
 Until then, however, you can expect the next issue of our magazine to be released around June, and in fact production has already begun on it!